jmbhughes/CSCI2824-Discrete-Structures/syllabus.md

 Please be mindful of the due dates as unexcused late submissions will not be accepted.
 If there is some situation that you feel necessitates an extension, please contact me **before** the due date, so we can arrange appropriate modification.
 Your learning takes priority over deadlines.

 **Quizzes**: We will sometimes have in-class exercises that will count as quiz grades.
 This will serve to keep you engaged during class as well as serve as an attendance check.
-In addition, we will have short online quizzes relating to the recent material due every Tuesday and Thursday at 11:59pm.
+In addition, we will have short online quizzes relating to the recent material.
 These should not take long and will help you evaluate whether you understand the concepts.
 I will use them to judge how the course needs to be adjusted.

 **Exams**: There will be a two-part midterm half-way through the course and a **cumulative** final exam given during the university scheduled final examination time.
 The midterm will consist of an in-class portion with knowledge check questions and some simpler proofs from in-class and the homeworks.
 The out-of-class portion will be available for 48 hours and will have some harder proofs and exercises.
 I do not want you to feel time pressure when trying to create creative proofs.
 We will then meet individually to discuss your approach and progress.
 The final will be completely in-class and will assess your overall understanding.
 Note that due to university regulations, **final exams can only be rescheduled due to official university excused absences**.
 Please plan your holiday travel accordingly.